-- Continuous Integration: Integrate code changes and tests via automated processes into a central codebase.
+- Continuous Integration.
+Integrate code changes and tests via automated processes into a central codebase.

-- Continuous Delivery: Automates and combines software testing, staging, and deployment.
+- Continuous Delivery.
+Automates and combines software testing, staging, and deployment.

 Typical DevOps tools are git, Jenkins, Jira, Docker, and Kubernetes.

-The benefits of DevOps are manifold:
+The benefits of DevOps:

-- Rapid development cycles: The frequent updates and built-in checks increase confidence in the code, allow quicker improvements, and increase deployment velocity.
+- Rapid development cycles.
+The frequent updates and built-in checks increase confidence in the code, allow quicker improvements, and increase deployment velocity.

-- Agile planning: Quick iteration allows faster response to change requests and testing of ideas.
+- Agile planning.
+Quick iteration allows faster response to change requests and testing of ideas.

-- Cross-team work: The centralized but separated areas and stages allow different teams to contribute and review updates together.
+- Cross-team work.
+The centralized but separated areas and stages allow different teams to contribute and review updates together.

-MLOps manages machine learning model deployment in production environments by integrating machine learning into the DevOps cycle.
+MLOps manages Machine Learning model deployment in production environments by integrating Machine Learning into the DevOps cycle.

-In this respect, there are many shared elements between DevOps and MLOps:
+There are many shared elements between DevOps and MLOps: